suprim-shrestha/TabEase/README.md

 - Sync user-created groups and associated tabs from the website to the extension.
 - Enable users to switch between groups within the extension.
 - All options to open tabs are also available in the extension.
+- Users can create a new group with currently opened tabs from the extension as well.
-- Without extension (for browsers other than chromium-based and mobile devices), users can only open individual links.
+- Without extension (for browsers other than chromium-based browsers and mobile devices), users can only open individual links.

+> Follow [these instructions](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) to load unpacked extension.